MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/servicefabric-readme.md

 ms.devlang: python
 ms.service: servicefabric
 ---
-# Microsoft Azure SDK for Python
+# Microsoft Azure Service Fabric SDK for Python

 This is the Microsoft Azure Service Fabric Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
 For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

-# Usage
+## Usage